Daniellakigero/Smart-Expense-Budget-Tracker-for-Students/README.md

-# Student Mental Wellness & Peer Support App
+# Smart Expense & Budget Tracker for Students

-A Flutter app designed to support students in managing their mental wellness.
+A Flutter app designed to help students manage their personal finances effectively.
-It enables users to track their moods, write journal entries, and connect with peer support groups.

-The app also offers real-time visualizations of mood trends, guided meditation exercises for stress relief, and quick access to emergency contacts.
-With offline storage, users can securely save their journals and mood logs locally for privacy and convenience.
+With this app, users can log daily expenses, categorize spending, and set monthly budgets to stay on track.
+It features real-time visualizations, such as weekly bar graphs, to analyze spending habits and track financial goals.

+Additional features include savings goal tracking, budget alerts for overspending, and the ability to delete or update logged transactions.
+Offline storage ensures that all financial data remains accessible even without an internet connection, offering convenience and privacy.

 # Run The App on Your Android Device Now